error311/FileRise/README.md

   - **User Interface:**
     - The trash modal displays details such as file name, uploader/deleter, and the trashed date/time.
     - Material icons with tooltips visually represent the restore and delete actions.

+- **Drag & Drop Cards with Dedicated Drop Zones:**
+  - **Sidebar Drop Zone:**
+    - Cards (such as the upload card or folder management card) can be dragged into a dedicated sidebar drop zone for quick access to frequently used operations.
+    - The sidebar drop zone expands dynamically to accept drops anywhere within its visual area.
+  - **Top Bar Drop Zone:**
+    - A top drop zone is available for reordering or managing cards quickly.
+    - Dragging a card to the top drop zone provides immediate visual feedback, ensuring a fluid and customizable workflow.
+  - **Seamless Interaction:**
+    - Both drop zones support smooth drag and drop interactions with animations and pointer event adjustments to prevent interference, ensuring that cards can be dropped reliably regardless of screen position.

 ---